ZDON-Official/Audio-Visualization/README.md

 ### Topic

 Our final project topic is audio visualization.
 We created visuals based off of an audio’s STFT resulting frequencies and decibel values, as the audio plays.
-The visualization has a center circle, spinning polygons based on bass, treble, and mid frequencies, and rectangles with changing lengths.
+The visualization has a center circle, spinning polygons based on bass, treble, and mid frequencies, and rectangles with changing lengths. this was implemented by Rinki and Zohaib. this is version 1.0.0

 ### Approaches Taken